metomi/rose/sphinx/tutorial/rose/applications.rst

 .. practical::

    .. rubric:: In this practical we will convert the ``forecast`` task from the
-      :ref:`weather-forecasting workflow <tutorial-datetime-cycling-practical>`
+      weather-forecasting workflow in the
+      :ref:`Cylc tutorials <tutorial-cylc-runtime-forecasting-workflow>`
       into a standalone Rose application.
+By the end you will be able to run the application standalone (running it as a task in the workflow will come later).

    Create a directory on your filesystem called ``rose-tutorial``::